amazingcosmos/paper-reading/Knowledge Graph Learning.md

 ## Data Preparation

-Concept extraction from EHR: Extract positive mentions of disease and symptom from ICD-9 codes and free-text(chief complaint, triage assesment, nursing notes, medical doctor comments).
+Concept extraction from EHR: Extract positive mentions of disease and symptom contains ICD-9 codes and free-text(chief complaint, triage assesment, nursing notes, medical doctor comments).

-GHKG: Subset of August 2015 where disease had at least 100 positive mentions and for symptom had at least 10 positive mentions.
-156 diseases and 491 symptoms.
+GHKG: Subset of August 2015 where disease had at least 100 positive mentions and for symptom had at least 10 positive mentions (156 diseases and 491 symptoms).

 ## Model